zcattacz/alasql_wiki/readme.md

 the name of localStorage database, where "MyAtlas" is a memory AlaSQL database.

 You can use localStorage in two modes: SET AUTOCOMMIT ON to immediate save data to localStorage after each statement or SET AUTOCOMMIT OFF.
-In this case you need to use COMMIT statement to save all data from in-memory mirror to localStorage.
+In this case, you need to use COMMIT statement to save all data from in-memory mirror to localStorage.